Clemapfel/mousetrap/docs/09_native_rendering.md

 texture_shape.set_texture(texture);
 ```

-Where the shape is a rectangle that is always the size of the entire viewport.
+Where this shape is a rectangle that is the size of the entire viewport.

-Note that the shape for whom `Shape::set_texture` was called only holds a weak pointer to the texture, we have to make sure that the `Texture` instance stays in memory ourself.
-This is because we want to create as few texture as possible, uploading a texture is a very costly operation, so if multiple objects should have the same texture, we should only ever hold one copy of that texture in memory.

-Once `set_texture` is called, if we render the shape, the texture is displayed:

 \todo figure

-If the shapes vertices color is anything except `RGBA(1, 1, 1, 1)`, each pixel of the texture will be multiplied with that color.
+\todo texture coordinate mapping

 #### Scale Mode